 The Gion Matsuri features various events and attractions throughout the month, but the main highlight is the Yamaboko Junko (parade of floats) on July 17th.
 The parade consists of elaborately decorated, large wooden floats known as “yamaboko.”
 These floats are pulled through the streets of Kyoto by teams of men dressed in traditional attire.

-During the Gion Matsuri festival, the large wooden boxes carried by men dressed in white are called “mikoshi.”
+Wooden boxes carried by men dressed in white are called “mikoshi.”
 Mikoshi are portable shrines that play a significant role in many Japanese festivals, including Gion Matsuri.
 They are believed to house the spirits of the deities from local shrines, and during the festival, these mikoshi are paraded through the streets to bless the neighborhood and bring good fortune.

 The mikoshi used in Gion Matsuri are decorated elaborately with intricate designs and adorned with various ornaments.
 They can be quite heavy, so a team of men, often wearing traditional white attire, carries them on their shoulders using special wooden poles.

 The men carrying the mikoshi move in unison, swaying the shrine rhythmically as they walk through the streets.
-This swaying motion is believed to spread the divine energy of the deity inside the mikoshi and bless the surrounding area.
+This swaying motion is believed to spread the divine energy of the spirits inside the mikoshi and bless the surrounding area.

 What is the history of Gion Matsuri?